abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

 ## Dynamic Programming

+It's a method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions using a memory-based data structure (array, map, etc).

-It's an optimization technique using `"caching"` (Do you have something you can cache?)
+> It's an optimization technique using `"caching"` ("Do you have something you can cache?")

 ![dynamic programming](./img/dynamic-programming.png)